6985-777/R_Shiny_learning/README.md

 ---

 ## Description
-This project was created during the **second hands-on case study** of the Data Analyst course.
+This project was created during the **hands-on case study** of the Data Analyst course.

 It was my **first encounter with R Shiny**, and I tried to build a **web application with charts** that visualize the answers to the given questions.